wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 mechanism so that it allocates using MMTk.
 Although NoGC is not a realistic GC algorithm, this step helps us identify the boundary between the VM and the GC.
 And it is the easiest.
-The VM just calls the `mmtk::memory_manager::alloc` function, and it should just work... well... until the memory is exhausted.
-Despite of this, Angus managed to run a Rails web server with NoGC.
+The VM just calls the `mmtk::memory_manager::alloc` function to allocate object, and it should just work... well... until the memory is exhausted.
+Despite of this, Angus managed to run a Rails web server with MMTk and NoGC.

 The next step is supporting MarkSweep.
 MarkSweep is a non-moving collector, so we only need to focus on identifying garbage and not worry about pointer updating at this moment.
-The VM needs to implement a stop-the-world mechanism to stop all mutator threads when GC is triggered, a root scanner to visit roots on the stack as well as in global data structures, and an object scanner that identifies reference fields in any given object.
+The VM needs to implement a "stop-the-world" mechanism to stop all mutator threads when GC is triggered, a root scanner to visit roots on the stack as well as in global data structures, and an object scanner that identifies reference fields in any given object.